 Why this is important

+This project will divert flows from Colbert Creek through Pioneer Bay to a newly-established ‘wetland’ precinct.
 These works will complement the Bass Coast Shire Council’s Drainage Improvement Scheme for Pioneer Bay.

-- New bunds (north and south side of depression), with pipe outfall from the depression to the existing pipe outfall to Western Port Bay.
+- new bunds (north and south side of depression), with pipe outfall from the depression to the existing pipe outfall to Western Port Bay

 The creation of the new wetland is expected to be complete by April/May 2021.